MENORCA LIVE RECOMMENDS:

 Horses are often referred to as one of the pillars of Menorcan culture and have playing an important role throughout the island’s history, from its defense systems and working in the fields to being the stars at the traditional local fiestas.
 There are many riding clubs where many equestrian activities can be enjoyed, allowing you to enjoy the Menorcan countryside from a new angle.
 Menorca’s mostly flat terrain makes it ideal for horse riding whatever your level of experience, from complete novices to experienced riders, making it perfect for pony trekking through beautiful woodlands and hidden rural countryside.
 Horse riding is very popular in spring and autumn, so advanced booking is essential.

-Prices start at 25 € for a low cost Kayak tour visiting untouched beaches at Santo Tomás
+Prices start at 25 € for a low cost Kayak tour visiting some of Menorca’s untouched beaches

 Menorca’s numerous coves and natural harbours make it ideal for enjoying of all kinds of water sports from the experienced enthusiast to absolute beginners.